-On the opposite side, a stare can also come across as aggressive or untranslatable to your dog depending on whether or not it’s forced or just down-right creepy – so make sure you’re using kind eyes and slightly raised eyebrows.
+On the opposite side, a stare can also come across as aggressive or untranslatable to your dog depending on whether or not it’s forced or just down-right creepy – so make sure you’re using kind eyes and slightly raised eyebrows and soft blinking.

 Other human communication tools that are confusing for our pups include: